2026 Safety & Traveller’s Update: Tequila, Jalisco

-This guide features recommendations for my favourite travel tools and services.
+Transparency Matters: This guide features recommendations for my favourite travel tools.
 If you book through the links below (such as Expedia or GetYourGuide), I may earn a small commission at no additional cost to you.
-This support allows me to keep creating award-winning travel photography and guides.
-Thank you for being part of the journey!
+As this was a paid partnership, these insights are gathered from direct access to industry experts.
+This support allows me to keep creating award-winning travel photography.

 Introduction